jarengisner/chat-app/README.md

 - Expo

 Expo CLI was used for testing during development, both on a mobile device and a simulated mobile device.
 To use Expo for your own project, [visit expo here](https://expo.dev/)

+## Environment Replication

+To replicate the development environment for this app, follow the following steps

+- Create a Expo account at the link above
+- Globally install Expo CLI
+- Download the Expo Mobile application on your mobile device or simulator
+- Follow the Expo instructions to set up
+- Initialize the project with npx expo start
+- scan the project QR code with your phone to link the project to your expo app